GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 platform's credentials.

 {{< tabpane langEqualsHeader=true >}}
  {{< tab header="Java" >}}
    // Most clients use ADC by default.
 However, if your application needs to showcase a specific
    // credential source, show users how to do that explicitly.
    GoogleCredentials credentials = GoogleCredentials.fromStream(new FileInputStream("/path/to/credentials.json"));
 {{< /tab >}}
+{{< tab header="Ruby" >}}
+    # Most clients use ADC by default.
+However, if your application needs to showcase a specific
+    # credential source, show users how to do that explicitly.
+    require "google/cloud/spanner"

+    Google::Cloud::Spanner.configure do |config|
+      config.project_id  = "my-project-id"
+      config.credentials = "path/to/keyfile.json"
+    end

+    client = Google::Cloud::Spanner.new
+{{< /tab >}}
 {{< /tabpane >}}